 1. Follistatin gene therapy has been shown in FDA Phase II clinical trial results to be safe and effective at improving muscle size and walking distance over 180 days in patients with more severe forms of muscular dystrophy than FSHD.

-2. Follistatin decreases chronic inflammation in all body tissues (Collins, 2017), improves neuromuscular junction innervation and function (Iyer, 2021), and improves muscle size, endurance, and power in rodent models of ALS (Holzbaur, 2006) as well as in humans.
-Follistatin gene therapy improves outcomes in mice with a form of Duchenne’s muscular dystrophy.
+2. Follistatin decreases chronic inflammation in all body tissues (Collins, 2017), improves neuromuscular junction innervation and function (Iyer, 2021), and improves muscle size, endurance, and power in rodent models of FSHMD (Giesige, C et al. 2018) as well as in healthy human clinical trials.

-3. FSHD patients exhibit higher levels of myostatin inhibition than most other muscle wasting diseases, so follistatin is likely to be more effective against it.
-(Giesige, C et al., 2018).
+3. FSHD patients exhibit higher levels of myostatin activation than most other muscle wasting diseases, so follistatin is likely to be more effective against it.
+(Mariot, 2017).

 Currently in: Phase I/II